pkgw/mirtoms/README.md

   * you can run André Offringa’s [aoflagger](http://aoflagger.sourceforge.net) on your MIRIAD datasets and then import the flags back into MIRIAD.

+The `mirtoms` tool has severe limitations and will only work with very simple MIRIAD datasets.
+It also probably gets various details wrong that will bite you in the millimeter regime, but not the centimeter regime where I work.
+`carmafiller` is more robust in both ways.

 Installation
 ============